ibm-cloud-docs/EventStreams/messagehub104.md

     ```
     {: codeblock}

-where BOOTSTRAP_SERVERS, USERNAME and PASSWORD are the values from your Message Hub service Credentials page in Bluemix.
+where BOOTSTRAP_SERVERS, USERNAME and PASSWORD are the values from your Message Hub service Credentials page in {{site.data.keyword.Bluemix_short}}.

 <!--
 new topic that includes content from existing topics about samples and migration